aleph0io/rapier/README.md

         public long getTimeout();
     }

-This will generate a new module, `RapierExampleComponentEnvironmentVariableModule`, in the same package as `ExampleComponent`.
+This will generate a new module, `RapierExampleComponentEnvironmentVariableModule`, for `ExampleComponent` in the same package.
 (Note that the example component references the generated module by name.)
 The generated module will look like this.

     @Module
     public class RapierExampleComponentEnvironmentVariableModule {